 - Communicate the conditions of your referral reward clearly

-Ideas for coming up with great emails asking for referrals:
+Tips for coming up with great emails asking for referrals

-We’ve got you covered on this, too.
+So how can you improve your emails?
 There are broadly 6 things that you need to be mindful of.

 - Focus on the subject line